 Anyone who has ever attended a packed reading at the incomparable Babel author series at Kleinhans Music Hall knows Buffalo deeply appreciates the literary arts.
 Other cultural markers like the Mark Twain Room at the Central Library and the James Joyce Collection at the University of Buffalo Library confirm the city’s credentials as a place that loves books.
 But the literary pulse of a place is best taken in its bookstores – the retail establishments that make books an essential and enlivening part of our everyday lives.

 Talking Leaves has been Buffalo’s premiere independent bookstore since 1971.
 This charming shop at the corner of Elmwood Avenue and Bidwell Parkway in the city’s Elmwood Village is one of those places where a reader can while away the hours just browsing through the staff picks assembled on a table at the front of the store.
 These are typically new and notable books that are worthy of your consideration — an eclectic batch, some history, biography, cultural criticism, bestsellers, sure, but also those brilliant obscurities that would escape your notice were it not for passionate booksellers.
 Talking Leaves is run by people who clearly cherish the written word and have made it their life’s work to share that passion with their customers.
 The kind of caring and commitment — to reading, books, literacy – that you find inside its walls simply can’t be replicated in an algorithm and it’s why a stop here is always such a pleasure.
 If you love books, you’ll love Talking Leaves.
 If you’d like to support Talk Leaves in their time of need, consider donating here: GoFundMe

-Buffalo’s other independent bookstore can be found on the other side of the city in South Buffalo.
+Another independent bookstore can be found on the other side of the city in South Buffalo.
 As its name suggests, Dog Ears Bookstore and Café at 688 Abbott Road is both a book and coffee shop.
 As such, it provides both intellectual and corporeal sustenance to the surrounding community.
 Alongside the bestsellers and classics, you’ll find soups and sandwiches and a hot cup of coffee – the perfect conclusion to a book buying expedition.

 Someone once described Burning Books at 420 Connecticut Street as “Buffalo’s friendly, local, radical bookstore.”
 Burning Books specializes in books about social justice, the environment and politics.
 In other words, not your typical big box or online fare.
 That said, you don’t have to be politically active or even socially aware to enjoy this feisty independent bookstore.
 Everyone is welcome.

 Finally, you’ll find one of the country’s largest antiquarian bookstores at Old Editions Book Shop at 954 Oliver Street in downtown North Tonawanda.
 Old Editions features used books for just about any taste or interest, but if you’re a serious book lover looking for that special first edition or rare collector’s item, this is the place to go.